GRE over IPsec

 Control plane

 Routing protocol HELLO packets initiated from the branch office force the tunnel to establish—routing protocol control plane packets to maintain and keep the tunnel up.
-HELLO, packets provide a similar function to GRE keepalives.
-Routing protocol HELLO operates at Layer 3, and GRE keepalives at Layer 2.
+HELLO packets provide a function similar to GRE keepaways.
+The HELLO routing protocol operates in layer 3, and GRE is maintained in layer 2.

 Branch router considerations